AdamBedel/Arden-Vul/README.md

     - **Many other, sometimes unique, classes exist in the world that must be unlocked through adventuring!**
   - Class Changes:
     - _Assassin_: Use a d6 hit die
-    - _Cleric_: List of gods is on pages 6-9 of file "Gods and People of Magea" in the Advanced Rules folder
     - _Dwarf_: Lose *Detect Construction Tricks* and *Detect Room Traps* but gain Halfling *Defensive Bonus*
     - _Elf_: Start with Read Magic, 1 random spell, and 1 player-chosen spell in their spellbook but lose *Detect Secret Doors* ability
     - _Fighter_: Gain a new ability, *Combat Talents* as described in Carcass Crawler 1 (cc1.pdf)